-There’s something more important than what accomplished.
+There’s something more important than what you have accomplished.
 Something deeper and more engaging than your history.
 Something that’s more relevant, more “right now” than anything you’ve ever done before.

 What’s the difference between trying to establish your credibility, and demonstrating it…right now?
-No matter who your audience is (your boss, your employees, your board of directors or even your family members) there are a few things that nobody gives flying _____ about, and here they are:
+No matter who your audience is (your boss, your employees, your potential investors or even your family members) there are a few things that nobody gives flying _____ about, and here they are:

 - Your well-thought-out agenda